 The city was founded as the capital of the Mughal Empire by Emperor Akbar in 1571 and served as that role for a short 14 years.
 Akbar abandoned it due to a campaign in Punjab, and was completely abandoned in 1610.
 The abandoned city was absolutely stunning, and very well-preserved.

-We only had another half a day in Agra, so we left our bags at our hostel and went for a wonder until it was time to get the train.
+We had only half a day left in Agra, so we stored our luggage at the hostel and went for a stroll until it was time to catch the train.

-The next day we took a Tuk Tuk to Amer fort, just outside of Jaipur, we saw elephants taking people up from the car park, but we’d decided to take the walk instead.
+The next day, we took a Tuk Tuk to Amer fort, which was located just outside Jaipur.
+We saw elephants carrying people up from the car park, but we opted for the walk instead.

-We got picked up from Amer fort and was taken to the sanctuary which was really close by, when we arrived we were introduced to Chanchal, a beautiful Asian rescue elephant, that unfortunately was abused in a circus, she had a cataract in one eye and severe damage in the other, from the people at the circus, It’s really sad to hear how badly these intelligent mammals are just for entertainment!
+We were picked up from Amer fort and taken to the sanctuary, which was located nearby.
+Upon arrival, we met Chanchal, a gorgeous Asian rescue elephant that had been mistreated in a circus.
+She had a cataract in one eye and severe damage in the other, caused by the circus workers.
+It’s disheartening to learn about the cruel treatment of these intelligent mammals for entertainment purposes.

-After this we were walked over to give her a shower, and was shown how to clean her, I think most of the water ended up over us rather than her, as she thought it would be funny the spray us with her trunk, Cheeky Chanchal!
+When we returned to the sanctuary, we were given a pallet of animal-safe paint and told we could paint Chanchal as we wished.
+After this, we were taken to give her a shower and were shown how to clean her.
+Most of the water ended up on us rather than her, as she found it funny to spray us with her trunk.
+Cheeky Chanchal!

-Overall it was a really nice experience, I’d also recommend visiting here if you’re ever in Jaipur, you’re treated to a meal at the owners mothers house when you finish spending time at the sanctuary, a really nice, personal touch.
+Overall, it was a wonderful experience, and I highly recommend visiting Elefantastic if you’re ever in Jaipur.
+To top it off, we were treated to a meal at the owner’s mother’s house when we finished spending time at the sanctuary.
+It was a really nice and personal touch.

 We booked a room in a Haveli, A traditional Indian townhouse, it was absolutely stunning and featured a restaurant on the roof with an incredible view of the Mehrangarh Fort!